malhotra5/Bingo-Ticket-Generator/README.md

 * You saw how to use multiple modules in Python, and implement it for a full fledged application
 ## Built with
 Python3
+## Acknowledgments
+* My mother for the inspiration to make this repository